fldsantos/gitblog/README.md

 **This is normal!** The `_site/` folder is in `.gitignore` and won't appear in your main branch.
 The files are:
 - Built during the GitHub Actions workflow
-- Deployed to the `gh-pages` branch (check your branches to see it)
+- Deployed to the `pages` branch (check your branches to see it)
 - Served via GitHub Pages at your site URL

 To verify the build worked:
 1. Check the workflow logs in the **Actions** tab
 2. Look for the "Verify build output" step - it will show all created files
-3. Check the `gh-pages` branch in your repository
+3. Check the `pages` branch in your repository
 4. Visit your GitHub Pages URL: `https://[your-username].github.io/gitblog/`

 ### No static HTML pages created